 Wondering what the simplest data business models are available for new data entrepreneurs?
 How often have you thrown up your hands and said to yourself “I hate this job – I should use my data skills to start my own business online?”

-If you prefer to read instead of watch then, read on…
+Do you prefer to read instead of watch?
+Then, read on…

 Even if you’re a seasoned data science freelancer, you’ll want to know about each of these models, you will understand how you can take your freelance business and move it to the next level of profitability and scalability.